2011Canada/project-1-bhushanmanik/README.md

 ## Features
 Features which are ready are :
 * Login
-* Employee can see all its reimbursements
+* Employee can see all its reimbursements.
-* Employee can request for a new reimbursement
+* Employee can request for a new reimbursement.
-* Finance Manager can approve/deny a reimbursement
+* Finance Manager can approve/deny a reimbursement.
-* Finance manager can filter between reimbursement by their status
+* Finance manager can filter between reimbursement by their status :
      * Approved
      * Pending
      * Denied
-* A button which changes the theme of the application
+* A button which changes the theme of the application.

 To-Do List :
-* User can add an image of the reimbursement receipt
+* User can add an image of the reimbursement receipt.
-* The system reads everything in the ticket and adds a reimbursement ticket
+* The system reads everything in the ticket and adds a reimbursement ticket.
-* UI more user interactive
+* UI more user interactive.

 ## Getting started
-Open Git bash and enter the command git clone https://github.com/2011Canada/project-1-bhushanmanik.git For SSH, enter git@github.com:2011Canada/project-1-bhushanmanik.git
+Open Git bash and enter the command : git clone https://github.com/2011Canada/project-1-bhushanmanik.git For SSH, enter : git@github.com:2011Canada/project-1-bhushanmanik.git

 ## Usage
-* Clone the project and open it by importing in VS Code
+* Clone the project and open it by importing in VS Code.
-* Install and run the tomcat server
+* Install and run the tomcat server.
-* Run the project and then login with the username & password
+* Run the project and then login with the username & password.
-* Enter as an employee and then add a reimbursement ticket and logout
+* Enter as an employee and then add a reimbursement ticket and logout.
 * Now login as the finance manager and approve/reject the reimbursement tickets.

 ## Licenses
-The GNU Lesser General Public License
+The GNU Lesser General Public License.

 ## Reimbursement Types